 The more he thought about it, though, the more appealing the idea seemed to be.
 He was back in the world of creators.
 But those old bastards weren’t creators, were they?

 Well, that was no good, was it?
-If those who destroy were allowed to live then those who create would never truly prosper.
+If those who destroyed were allowed to live then those who created would never truly prosper.
 But it irked him.
 Killing people was bad.
 Cultivators were bad.
 He didn’t want to become yet another murderous cultivator!

 Then he got a brilliant idea.

 Why couldn’t he just murder enough murderers?

 It was true that every life was worth the same, but not everyone was worth the same amount of lives!
 These elders that had poisoned him were deeply morally corrupt.
 Would they even have any reservations about committing slaughter if it benefitted them?
 Those who saved others were worth a positive amount of lives, and those who killed others were worth a negative amount.